amikum0504/NDI_data_streaming/README.md

   The Nexus Dashboard Insights service offers seamless integration with third-party applications, including Kafka, by streaming data to an existing Kafka bus.
 It utilizes a push mechanism to efficiently   transmit data, encoding messages in JSON format to ensure compatibility and ease of use.

-  The data streamed by NDI can be retrieved from the Kafka server and can be posted to chat space of applications such as Webex Teams, enabling real-time alerting use cases tailored to customer needs.
+  The data streamed by ND can be retrieved from the Kafka server and can be posted to chat space of applications such as Webex Teams, enabling real-time alerting use cases tailored to customer needs.

 # Step 1: Prerequisites for NDI Configuration with Kafka